shailahir/shailendraahirin/_posts/2024-04-24-tools-i-need.md

 This article is kind of note to myself about the tools i use and like or like to use in future.

+## Windows OS based workstation

+Other OS is cool and all but I presonally feel that I am more productive when I work on windows based workstation.

 ## Multiple browsers

-Chrome
+1. Chrome
-Edge
+2. Edge
-Opera
+3. Opera
-Firefox
+4. Firefox
-Safari
+5. Safari - I dont think the latest version will be available for windows machine.

 ## Multiple nodejs installations

-node version manager (nvm)
+1. node version manager (nvm)
-nodemon
+2. nodemon

 ## Code editor

-VS Code
+1. VS Code
-VS code theme - Monokai
+2. VS code theme - Monokai
-Plugins - eslint, prettier
+3. Plugins - eslint, prettier
-Prettier - format on save
+4. Prettier - format on save

 ## Browser extensions

-React developer tools
+1. React developer tools
-Redux dev tools
+2. Redux dev tools

 ## Other software

-Postman 7
+1. Postman 7
-Git SCM with Tortoise Git
+2. Git SCM with Tortoise Git
-NodePad ++
+3. NodePad ++
-Winmerge - Life saver tool when time comes
+4. Winmerge - Life saver tool when time comes

 ## Other preferences

-Dual monitor setup
+1. Dual monitor setup
-Workstation with fast processor and internet
+2. Workstation with fast processor and internet
-Calm and clean environment
+3. Calm and clean environment
-Clear instructions :)
+4. Clear instructions :)
-Availability of mockups/FIGMA design is much appreciated.
+5. Availability of mockups/FIGMA design is much appreciated.

 I will revisit this article time to time, based on the need and experience on the day job.